Download this e-book and optimize your finances and save money by using the best financial services available in Switzerland!

 Conclusion

 It is essential to realize that early retirement or getting rich is difficult.
 And in fact, it may not even be possible for many people.
-This is not great, but this is the state of things.
+This is not great, but this is how things are.

 There are no secrets to becoming rich!
 What matters most is building your human capital and investing in income-generating assets.
 Reducing your expenses is less important.